deadjakk/metasploit-rust/README.md

 # Metasploit Rust Shim
 Rust shim for the metasploit-framework

 # Pre-requisites
 1. Install cargo, the rust toolchain
-2. The `script` subcommand for cargo (you can install this using `cargo install cargo-script` once you have cargo installed.
+2. The `rust-script` subcommand for cargo (you can install this using `cargo install rust-script` once you have cargo installed.

 # To Install